 Is a tax-exempt organization required to disclose the names or addresses of its contributors?

 This general exclusion for contributor information on annual returns does not apply to private foundations, or to political organizations described in section 527 of the Internal Revenue Code.
-Certain tax-exempt political organizations must report the name and address, and the occupation and employer (if an individual), of any person that contributes in the aggregate $200 or more in a calendar year on Schedule A of Form 8872.
-Tax-exempt political organizations may also be required to file Form 990, including Schedule B. Political organizations must make both of these forms available to the public, including the contributor information.
+Certain tax-exempt political organizations must report the name and address, and the occupation and employer (if an individual), of any person that contributes in the aggregate $200 or more in a calendar year on Schedule A of Form 8872 (PDF).
+Tax-exempt political organizations may also be required to file Form 990 (PDF), including Schedule B. Political organizations must make both of these forms available to the public, including the contributor information.

 The IRS Required Disclosures course explains disclosure requirements for tax-exempt organizations.